lgope/Natours/README.md

 ### Manage your booking

-* Check the tour you have booked in "Manage Booking" page in your user settings.
+* Check the tour you have booked on the "Manage Booking" page in your user settings.
 You'll be automatically redirected to this page after you have completed the booking.

 ### Update your profile

-* You can update your own username, profile photo, email and password.
+* You can update your own username, profile photo, email, and password.